arrenree/Python-Notes/README.md

 # Lists are ordered sequences that can hold a variety of object types
 # use [ ] brackets and commas to separate objects in list
 # lists support indexing and slicing
+# lists have no fixed size (don't have to specify how big a list will be)
+# lists have no fixed type (can have multiple data types)
 # lists can be nested
 ```